 I focused on Pinterest

 I was really looking forward to making my first affiliate sale.
-And since I know Pinterest is the best platform to help you do just that, I decided to focus entirely on Pinterest and invested in Elise’s course called Paid by Pinterest.
-The course is pretty affordable and teaches you how to make affiliate sales using Pinterest.
-Elise, the creator of the course, made her first affiliate sale in 24 hours using Pinterest, and she’s now a full-time blogger.
+And since I know Pinterest is the best platform to help you do just that, I decided to focus entirely on Pinterest and invested in a course from Create and Go called Pinterest Avalanche.
+The course is pretty expensive, but it’s by far the best course I’ve ever gotten.
+It teaches you how to use Pinterest, get viral pins, and bring tons of traffic to your blog.

-Well, I bought the course around mid-April and made my first affiliate sale 2 weeks later.
+Within 3 weeks I got my first ever viral pin with over 1,000 clicks in a week!
 I was actually amazed, and I could hardly believe it!
-The course is only $39 and also comes with a bonus workshop that teaches you how to increase your traffic, subscribers, and sales.
-Honestly, if you’re looking for an affordable e-book to help you get started with affiliate marketing on Pinterest, this is just the product you need.
+The course is $197 and also comes with tons of bonus lessons on Instagram, SEO and even how to become a six-figure blogger.
+Honestly, if you’re looking for the best course out there to help you get started with Pinterest, this is just the product you need.
+Click here to get Pinterest Avalanche.

 What it helped me with: making my first affiliate sale, having a pin go viral